 How To: Propagate a Rubber Tree

-Have a Rubber Tree out of hand?
+Have a Rubber tree out of hand?
 Don’t be afraid to propagate!
 You now have the help of Leaf and Paw.
 Keep on readin’.

 Falling into Monty’s boat, Rudy, pictured above, my oldest houseplant of the family, was also becoming quite big.
-Actually, it wasn’t his size didn’t bother me, it was the bout of spider mites that infested him that did.
+Actually, his size didn’t bother me, it was the bout of spider mites that infested him that did.
 For those who have never dealt with spider mites, they are purely creation of the devil and have no purpose but to spread anger and hatred on earth.
 Anyway.

 After I cured Rudy of spider mites, he was left with some funny growth, weird leaves and botched stems.
 While I think everyone’s unique appearance make them special, Rudy had too many quirks and I wanted him to be pretty again.